 Important note: this article is a personal analysis inspired by Elia Locardi’s post (you can also check his X-T2 review on his website).
 I don’t mean to discredit his words in any way or trigger some sort of “battle” between blogs.

 Ethics statement: We purchased the X-T2 to conduct our full review.
 We were not asked to write anything about the camera, nor were we provided any other compensation of any kind.
 Within the article, there are affiliate links.
-If you decided to buy something after clicking the link, we will receive a small commission that helps to support our website.
+If you decided to buy something after clicking the link, we will receive a small commission.
 Don’t worry – prices remain the same for you.
 To know more about our ethics, you can visit our full disclosure page.
 Thank you!

 The Fujifilm 24MP X-Trans III CMOS sensor: how far can we push it?